zeek/zeek/doc/frameworks/configuration.rst

 need to be modified occasionally.
 While a "redef" allows a re-definition of an already defined constant in Bro, these redefinitions can only be performed when Bro first starts.
-Afterwards, constants no longer be modified.
+Afterwards, constants can no longer be modified.

 However, it is clearly desirable to be able to change at runtime many of the configuration options that Bro offers.
 Having to restart Bro